Biden boosts vaccine donations, but critics say far more is needed

 “There’s a lot of talk about Russia and China influencing the world with vaccines.
 We want to lead the world with our values, with this demonstration of our innovation, ingenuity and the fundamental decency of the American people,” Biden said Monday afternoon in a speech from the East Room of the White House.

-Biden also announced that Jeff Zients, the nation’s domestic coronavirus coordinator, will lead the effort to share vaccines globally.
+Biden also announced that Jeff Zients, the nation’s domestic coronavirus coordinator, will lead the effort to share vaccine doses globally.
 Zients will work in coordination with the National Security Council and other agency partners, including Gayle Smith, who is coordinating global diplomatic outreach at the State Department.

 “We’re going to bring the same whole-of-government response to the global effort that made us so successful here at home,” Biden said.